 - Translational and clinical researchers may particularly benefit from:

 - American Society for Experimental Neurotherapeutics, Course in Translational Research

 - American Neurological Association Translational and Clinical Research Course

-- Drug Discovery for Neurodegeneration Conference, a 2-day educational course on translating research into drugs
+- Drug Discovery for Neurodegeneration Conference, a two-day educational course on translating research into drugs

 - American Course on Drug Development and Regulatory Sciences

 - Pharmaceutical Education & Research Institute courses or programs